Research

 Working papers

 There is increasing evidence on the geographical mobility of high-earners in response to tax differentials, both across and within countries.
-Still, an open question is the extent to which these mobility responses reflect a true movement of human capital or merely a relocation of tax bases for fiscal purposes.
-In this paper I investigate internal migration between Italian municipalities in response to changes in local tax differentials.
-Using restricted-access administrative data on bilateral transfers of residence between municipalities, and exploiting variation in local tax rates between location pairs over time, I document three findings.
-First, changes in local income tax differentials induce transfers of residence towards low-tax municipalities, confirming findings of previous work but at a finer geographical level.
-Second, individuals move towards locations with higher property tax rates after a reform in 2009 exempted primary residences from property taxation, consistent with homeowners transferring their fiscal residence to high-tax municipalities to take advantage of the exemption.
+However, an open question is the extent to which these mobility responses reflect a true movement of human capital or merely a relocation of tax bases for fiscal purposes.
+In this paper I study internal migration between Italian municipalities in response to changes in local tax differentials.
+Using administrative data on bilateral transfers of residence between municipalities, and exploiting variation in local tax rates between location pairs over time, I document three findings.
+First, changes in local income tax differentials induce transfers of residence towards low-income-tax municipalities, in line with the existing literature.
+Second, individuals move towards locations with higher property tax rates, after a reform in 2009 exempted primary residences from property taxation, consistent with homeowners transferring their fiscal residence to high-tax municipalities to take advantage of a greater tax exemption.
 Last, preliminary results using a novel administrative data source, linking individuals' job locations to their residence, point towards no effect of changes in local tax differentials on work- and study-related transfers between municipalities.
-These findings could have important policy implications, as they would inform to what extent raising local taxes results in losing human capital or only tax revenue.
+These findings can inform policymakers to what extent raising local taxes results in losing human capital, in addition to tax revenue.

 Work in progress